hemantksingh/messup-learn/Infrastructure/DevOps.md

 ## DevOps tooling

-Picking the right tools for the right job is crucial while adopting DevOps practices.
-In principle it is preferable to keep infrastructure provisioning separate from configuration management and application deployment.
+Picking th same tools for Operations and Application development is crucial to be successful at DevOps.
+There is no good way to manage a service that has one tool for the SREs and another for the product developers, behaving differently (and potentially catastrophically so) in different situations.
+The more divergence you have, the less your company benefits from each effort to improve each individual tool.

 ### CI/CD best practices and principles